 The map below displays land cover in and around Mineral Springs.
 The vast majority of the area is either forested, cropland, or pasture land.
 The developed areas (as picked up in satellite imagery in 2020) are shown in dark gray.
-Much of what is determined to be developed is subdivisions, roadways, and commercial centers.
+The developed areas are largely subdivisions, roadways, and commercial centers.
 The greatest concentration of developed land in the Town is shown at the intersection of Potter Road and Waxhaw Highway, as well as at Waxhaw Highway and McNeely Road.